-Vegetation at the Time of the Public Land Survey (PLS)
+Vegetation at the Time of the Public Land Survey

 The Public Land Survey (PLS) is the best record of vegetation in the Beltrami Island area just prior to settlement by European-Americans.
 Survey records, notes and maps created during the original survey provide valuable information about trees and vegetation.
 These historical data predate widespread settlement by European-Americans and are especially valuable where the vegetation has been greatly altered since.
-The Bearing Tree Database contains computerized records of PLS bearing trees at standard section and quarter-section survey corners.45 Bearing trees are a special kind of witness tree that the surveyors notched, blazed and scribed in a standard way to facilitate the relocation of the survey corner as were determined or inferred from the surveyor's line summary notes.
+The Bearing Tree Database contains computerized records of PLS bearing trees at standard section and quarter-section survey corners.49 Bearing trees are a special kind of witness tree that the surveyors notched, blazed and scribed in a standard way to facilitate the relocation of the survey corner.
+In addition, the database includes codes for the type of vegetation at each stand survey corner as were determined or inferred from the surveyor's line summary notes.
 PLS data has been used to make maps of presettlement vegetation, ascertain tree species composition, and evaluate the importance and character of disturbance regimes (Heinselman 1974, Almendinger 1996).